Adithyavj/Adithyavj/README.md

 ## 🚀 This is a bit About Me

 🎓 I am Adithya Vijay K, a **Full Stack DotNet Developer** (specializing in **BackEnd Development**) 👨‍💻 I am really enthusiastic about learning new technology.
-Currently working on ERP Software Development.
+Currently giving Angular a try.
 Get to know more about me at :
 ### [adithyavj.in](http://www.adithyavj.in)